bfeitknecht/vault/sem4/CN/VRL/CN-v-w03.md

 **UDP**
 - unreliable, no guarantee that packets arrive in order or even arrive at all
-- connectionless, data is sent without establishing connection
+- connectionless, data is sent without establishing session
-- less overhead
+- little overhead
-- use cases where time-sensitivity is important, i.e. video streaming, VoIP, gaming, **DNS queries**
+- use cases where time-sensitivity is important, i.e. video streaming, VoIP, gaming, DNS queries

 **TCP**
 - before transmission three-way [[TCP handshake]] is performed to establish connection